Learn how to make a flax egg which is a quick and easy vegan egg substitute. This all natural kitchen hack is fantastic for vegan or egg-free baking!

 Do Flax eggs really work?

-From cookies to quick breads and cakes, I’ve had great success in many recipes with this vegan egg replacement.
-But be advised though, that while the consistency is very similar to chicken eggs, the replacement is not a 100% perfect and might not work in every recipe.
+From cookies to quick breads and cakes, I've had great success in many recipes with this flax eggs as a replacement for traditional eggs.
+But be advised though, that while the consistency is very similar to chicken eggs, the replacement is not 100% perfect and might not work in every recipe.

-In my experience, if a recipe only requires a small amount of eggs (1-2) the flax egg substitute will most likely turn out fine.
-In recipes that call for a large amount of eggs, the flaxseed egg substitute might not have the best results, or might significantly alter the final texture.
+In my experience, if a recipe only requires a small number of eggs (1-2), the flax egg substitute will most likely turn out fine.
+However, in recipes that call for a large number of eggs, the flaxseed egg substitute might not have the best results, or might significantly alter the final texture.
+The flavour of the seeds can be quite prevalent as well with a slight nuttiness, whereas eggs don't offer that taste.
+You may need to do a little bit of experimenting to turn your favorite recipes into egg-free (or vegan) versions.

 Chia Egg – Another vegan egg substitute

-Chia seeds also works well as egg alternative.
-It is then called chia egg.
+Chia seeds also work well as an egg alternative similar to flax eggs.
+It is then called a chia egg.

-The method and ratio is the same as with flax eggs but there is no need to grind up the chia seeds first.
+The method and ratio are the same as with flax eggs but there is no need to grind up the chia seeds first.
 Just combine 1 tablespoon of whole chia seeds with 3 tablespoons of water for every egg you want to replace.
+The chia seeds will soften and absorb the fluid so that the water becomes gelatinous.

 Items I use to make a flax egg